 It can be tempting to know where you fit in a vast ocean of artists but if you focus on your sound and craft it to be unique then people will connect with it regardless of what it sounds similar to.

 What’re songs/artists are you currently listening to?

 Toulouse and Freya Ridings, I love right now.
 As always James Blake – all his new and old tracks.
-I liked Jaykae?s recent video ?Moscow?: the production on the Instrumental and the visuals was really cool.
+I liked Jaykae’s recent video ‘Moscow’ the production on the Instrumental and the visuals were really cool.

 How would you define success in the music business?